The clitoris has been the subject of bad jokes, Broadway plays, art installations, Ted Talks, and countless Cosmo articles.

 The Crew

 Now that the vibe has been set.
 It’s time to introduce your solo sex squad.
 Toys (these from Dame are Dr. Javaid approved), lubrication (the HerMD team praises the ingredients behind the condom-friendly überlube), and time.
 Go slow.
 Remember to breathe.
-And as cliche, as it sounds, have fun.
-Savor each moment and, when in doubt, use your lube lifeline.
-Discover each zone while looking at yourself in a mirror (this one from Ohnut is the first of its kind) to expand the understanding of your anatomy and arousal.
+And as cliche as it sounds, have fun.
+Savor each moment, and when in doubt, use your lube lifeline.

 The Groove